Something Beautiful (Miley Cyrus album): Themes and composition

 Consisting of thirteen songs, Something Beautiful was executive produced by Cyrus and Shawn Everett.
 It is a pop and progressive pop record.
 Its artwork was photographed by Glen Luchford and features Cyrus draped in archival 1997 Thierry Mugler couture, which was described as a "striking nod" to the album's "bold" aesthetic and visual storytelling.
-Miley described the album as "hypnotic", created as "an attempt to medicate somewhat of a sick culture through music".
+Cyrus described the album as "hypnotic" and as "an attempt to medicate somewhat of a sick culture through music".
 The album's themes center around beauty, death, psychedelia, impermanence, heartbreak, and destruction.
 When discussing the thematic inspiration for the album, she claimed "the nastiest times of our life do have a point of beauty.
 They are the shadow, they are the charcoal, they are the shading.
 You can't have a painting without highlights and contrast."

 Songs

 Something Beautiful begins with "Prelude", an existential spoken word intro supported by electronic instrumentals.
-Its lyrics find Cyrus detailing the experience of capturing beauty in passing moments, exploring existential thoughts, and contemplates the duality of beauty.
-It drew comparisons to Tangerine Dream sci-fi scores, spaghetti Western overtures and Laurie Anderson.
-The album's title track starts out as an alternative R&B ballad fused with soul and jazz influences.
+In its lyrics, Cyrus details the experience of capturing beauty in passing moments, explores existential thoughts, and contemplates the duality of beauty.
+It drew comparisons to Tangerine Dream, sci-fi scores, spaghetti Western overtures and Laurie Anderson.
+The album's title track begins as an alternative R&B ballad fused with soul and jazz influences.
 During the chorus, it "explodes" into experimental rock and psychedelic pop, highlighted by Cyrus' distorted vocals.
 "End of the World" is a disco-inflected pop anthem about mortality and escapism in the face of an inevitable apocalypse.
 The song explores the "juxtaposition between the happiness of being with someone you love while the world is crashing down around you".
 "More to Lose" is a "cinematic" ballad with guitar, piano, and string instrumentation; its introspective lyrics reflect on a failed relationship.